Large exposures standard – Executive Summary

 Some counterparties are exempted from the LEX standard:

-exposures to qualifying central counterparties related to clearing activities
+• exposures to qualifying central counterparties related to clearing activities; and

 Connected counterparties

-The LEX standard specifies that two parties are connected if at least one of the following criteria is satisfied:
+Under the LEX standard, two parties are connected if at least one of the following criteria is satisfied:

 Exposure measurement

-All exposures as defined under the risk-based capital framework are subject to the LEX standard.
-These include on- and off-balance sheet exposures in both the banking and trading books, and instruments with counterparty credit risk under the risk-based framework.
+All exposures as defined under the Basel III risk-based capital standard are subject to the LEX standard.
+These include on- and off-balance sheet exposures in both the banking and trading books and instruments with counterparty credit risk under the risk-based capital framework.
 To reduce complexity, the LEX standard uses, where practicable, the same value of exposures as the risk-based capital framework.
 In general, the exposure values are based on the accounting value of the exposure.

 Eligible credit risk mitigation

 Credit risk mitigation techniques that meet the minimum requirements and eligibility criteria as defined under the standardised approach for credit risk can also be used to reduce exposure values for large exposures purposes.
-For example:
+For example, for both unfunded credit protection (that is, guarantees and credit derivatives) and financial collateral, a bank must reduce the exposure value by the value of the protected or collateralised portion of the exposure, subject to applicable haircuts.

 Regulatory reporting

-- all exposures with values equal to or above 10% of the bank's Tier 1 capital
+• all exposures with values equal to or above 10% of its Tier 1 capital;

-- all other exposures with values measured, without taking into account credit risk mitigation, being equal to or above 10% of the bank's Tier 1 capital
+• all other exposures with values, measured without considering credit risk mitigation, equal to or above 10% of its Tier 1 capital;

-- all exempted exposures with values equal to or above 10% of the bank's Tier 1 capital
+• all exempted exposures with values equal to or above 10% of its Tier 1 capital; and

-- the 20 largest exposures to counterparties that fall within the scope of application, irrespective of the values of these exposures relative to the bank's Tier 1 capital
+• the 20 largest exposures to counterparties that fall within the scope of application, irrespective of the values of these exposures relative to its Tier 1 capital.

 This Executive Summary and related tutorials are also available in FSI Connect, the online learning tool of the Bank for International Settlements.